-- a) The LSA receives a working fund as part of the pre-departure process. - b) LSA must provide ticket office with a completed "LSA/Steward Working Fund Receipt" (NRPC704) in exchange for receiving working fund. - c) Working funds are only issued from the Ticket Receiver's office or ticket office in proximity to the employee's home crew base. - d) The working fund for a LSA must not exceed \$300.00 (\$400.00 for Amtrak Cascade Service). - e) The working fund must be secured at all times in the issued blue Amtrak bank bag from crew base unless the working fund is being used in the cash register or POS machine. - f) The LSA must keep the blue Amtrak bank bag in good repair. - g) Should the bank bag become broken the LSA must obtain a replacement from their home crew base. - h) LSAs may have only one working fund active at any one time.
+- a) The LSA receives a working fund as part of the pre-departure process. - b) LSA must provide ticket office with a completed "LSA/Steward Working Fund Receipt" (NRPC704) in exchange for receiving working fund. - c) Working funds are only issued from the Ticket Receiver's office or ticket office in proximity to the employee's home crew base. - d) The working fund for a LSA must not exceed \$300.00 (\$400.00 for Amtrak Cascade Service). - e) The working fund must be secured at all times in the issued Amtrak bank bag from crew base when not in use in the cash drawer. - f) The LSA must keep the blue Amtrak bank bag in good repair. - g) Should the bank bag become broken the LSA must obtain a replacement from their home crew base. - h) LSAs may have only one working fund active at any one time.